 All significant recommendations and deficiencies will be discussed with you.
 The final Survey Report will be sent to you from ABC.

-For additional information about the Central Fabrication Accreditation program, please don't hesitate to call us at 703-836-7114 or email accreditation@abcop.org
+For additional information about the Central Fabrication Accreditation program, please don't hesitate to email accreditation@abcop.org

 Thank you for choosing ABC for your accreditation program!